UmerTariq1/legalize-pk/federal-constitution/article-130.md

 (10) Nothing in this Article shall be construed as disqualifying the Chief Minister or any other Minister for continuing in office during any period during which the Provincial Assembly stands dissolved, or as preventing the appointment of any person as Chief Minister or other Minister during any such period.

-(11) The Chief Minister shall not appoint more than five Advisers.
+(11) The Chief Minister shall not appoint more than seven Advisers.